Danny7226/LearningSummary/README.md

 * Compile time weaving cannot defer decision in runtime, but is better to debug to know problems fast
 * Post-compile weaving works well with 3rd party code, which developers don't have source code of in general
 * Load-time weaving introduce extra overhead when JVM/application starts up, or server spins up (as class loader needs to spend extra time to weave when loading classes into JVM)
-* However, LTW provides feasibility to decide if/what to weave
+* However, LTW provides feasibility to decide if/what to weave, and bytecode can be manipulated without change source code
 * Load-time weaving keeps source code free of aspect related code (so that LTW are used at certain time not all time, say performance monitoring and debugging runtime) https://github.com/indrabasak/spring-loadtime-weaving-example
+* LTW fine-grained control on when and where to apply aspects
 * Usually config files are load-time-weaving enabled (***needs to do more research***)

 ### Dynamic proxy JDK vs CGLib